cnznb/REMS/README.md

 /src: The code files which is involved in the experiment \
 /Training_CSV: The training data of feature fusion with code embedding and graph embedding \
 /GEMS_test_data: The test data of feature fusion with code embedding and graph embedding \
-/refactoring_tools: extract method refactoring tools involved in the paper
+/refactoring_tools: Extract method refactoring tools involved in the paper
 # Tools
 ## code embedding network
 CodeBERT GraphCodeBERT CodeGPT CodeT5 CoTexT PLBART